emgoeddel/Soar/README.md

+# SVS+T

+My fork of Soar now has the version of SVS+T described in [my dissertation](https://deepblue.lib.umich.edu/handle/2027.42/194610) in the master branch.
+It is necessary to build this version of Soar to use the features and agents described in my thesis.

+A detailed description of this version of SVS is provided in Chapter 5 of the dissertation, and documentation of its software features is provided in Appendix C.

 # Soar

 This is the code base for Soar, a cognitive architecture for developing systems that exhibit intelligent behavior.
 For more information about this project, please visit: